jasonkhanlar/starve-io-extensions/discord/README.md

-# snippets
+# Discord Webhooks

-All scripts depend on and require starve.io-deobfuscate.user.js to function and should be compatible with one another, but results may vary
+All scripts depend on and require a deobfuscate userscript to function

 Scripts here are for proof of concept and working examples

-## snippets / starve.io-to-discord-all-scores-once.user.js
+## discord / starve.io-to-discord-all-scores-once.user.js

 * Shares Starve.io server scores with a Discord server once immediately upon connection

-## snippets / starve.io-to-discord-top10-every-30mins.user.js
+## discord / starve.io-to-discord-top10-every-30mins.user.js

 * Shares Starve.io server top10 scores with a Discord server once immediately upon connection and every 30 minutes after

+## discord / starve.io-to-discord-share-chat.user.js

+* Shares Starve.io chat with a Discord server including both your messages and messages from others

 TO USE / INSTALL
 ----------------